stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ## Migrations {#migrations}

 To have users in tenant databases, let's move the `users` table migration (the file `database/migrations/2014_10_12_000000_create_users_table.php` or similar) to `database/migrations/tenant`.
-This will prevent the table from being created in the central database, and it will be instead created in the tenant database when a tenant is created — thanks to our event setup.
+This will prevent the table from being created in the central database and will be created in the tenant database when a tenant is created — thanks to our event setup.

 ## Creating tenants {#creating-tenants}

-> If you're using Laravel Sail, please refer the [Laravel Sail integration guide]({{ $page->link('integrations/sail') }}):
+> If you're using Laravel Sail, please refer to the [Laravel Sail integration guide]({{ $page->link('integrations/sail') }}):

 For testing purposes, we'll create a tenant in `tinker` — no need to waste time creating controllers and views for now.